marinho/vscode-angular2-test-snippets/README.md

 Test recipe covering a **Pipe**, which is mostly a single pure function in a class.
 Works mostly as simple unit test, but with Pipe basic structure.

-### ng2-test-component

-Basic component test recipe, including basic operations on DOM `nativeElement`, component creation and compilation and basic assertion examples.

-### ng2-test-component-routed

-This is a more complex component, including route manipulation, spying methods and manipulation of change detection.

 ### ng2-test-observable

 Basic test recipe covering observable and respective subscriptions.